Cooperation for Scalable Supervision of Autonomy in Mixed Traffic: Theoretical Analysis

 The fraction of AVs that require supervision but cannot immediately receive it (and thus go unsupervised) is given by

-where $\lambda = \sum\limits_{i=1}^{n}\lambda_i P(reach_{in\_ring})$, $P(reach_{in\_ring})$ is the probability that an in-ring vehicle will trigger its supervision condition, and $\lambda < \mu$ in order to have a valid steady state probability. \end{theorem}
+where $\lambda = \sum\limits_{j=1}^{n}\lambda_j P(C_{\text{in}})$, $P(C_{\text{in}})$ is the probability that an in-ring vehicle will trigger its supervision condition, and $\lambda < \mu$ in order to have a valid steady state probability. \end{theorem}

-\begin{proof} Let $X$ be the random variable denoting the number of AVs requiring control at an arbitrary point in time.

-Allow different on-ramps to have different arrival rates $\lambda_1, ..., \lambda_n$.
-Because the supervision tasks are allocated to centralized group of remote supervisors, the problem reduces from a tasking situation involving $n$ separate queues to a single-queue tasking case.
-Given~\Cref{poisson_random_var_sum_statement} in the appendix, the arrival rate of AVs requiring supervision follows $Poisson((\sum_i \lambda_i)P(reach_{in\_ring}))$.
+\begin{proof} Allow different on-ramps to have different arrival rates $\lambda_1, ..., \lambda_n$.
+Because the supervision tasks are allocated to a centralized group of remote supervisors, the problem reduces from a tasking situation involving $n$ separate queues to a single-queue tasking case.
+Given the additivity of independent Poisson random variables (see~\Cref{poisson_random_var_sum_statement} in the appendix), the arrival rate of AVs requiring supervision follows $Poisson((\sum\limits_{j=1}^{n}\lambda_j)P(C_{\text{in}}))$.
+Poisson arrivals are known to successfully model true vehicle arrivals and are commonly used highway on-ramp arrival modeling~\cite{rengaraju1995vehicle, sarla2020performance, mirchandani2006analytical, ding2020penetration}.
+Exponential service rates are used in modeling air and roadway traffic supervision tasks in~\cite{hampshire2020beyond} and~\cite{zhang2018analysis}.
 Set